Safe Control and Learning Using Generalized Action Governor: Introduction

 \section{Introduction}

 Safety is a major concern in the development and operation of autonomous systems.
-For autonomous cars, safety includes not colliding with obstacles and other road users.
-For autonomous spacecraft, safety includes operational correctness such as not deviating from planned orientation and path so that assigned missions can be performed.
-In many cases including the above two, safety conditions can be represented as strict constraints on the system state and control variables.
-Control schemes that can strictly handle constraints include model predictive control (MPC) \cite{camacho2013model,borrelli2017predictive}, control Lyapunov/barrier~functions \cite{tee2009barrier,ames2016control}, reference/action governors \cite{garone2017reference,kolmanovsky2022protecting}, and others.
+Many safety specifications can be expressed as constraints on the system state and control variables.
+Control methods that can explicitly handle constraints include model predictive control (MPC) \cite{camacho2013model,borrelli2017predictive}, reachability-based methods \cite{ahn2020reachability,herbert2021scalable}, control Lyapunov/barrier~functions \cite{tee2009barrier,ames2016control}, reference/action governors \cite{garone2017reference,kolmanovsky2022protecting}, and others.

-Inspired by the general idea of reference governors (RGs), the action governor is a recently proposed scheme that augments a nominal closed-loop system with the capability of strictly handling constraints \cite{li2020action,li2021robust,li2022robust}.
-Unlike the RG scheme which is placed in front of a nominal controller and supervises the reference inputs to the closed-loop system \cite{garone2017reference,kolmanovsky2022protecting}, the action governor is placed after the controller and supervises the control actions generated by the controller, adjusting unsafe actions to safe ones.
-Advantages of placing a supervisory scheme after the controller include the ability to change the nominal controller, such as through online learning, without redesign of the supervisory scheme \cite{li2021safe}.
-The action governor of \cite{li2020action,li2021robust,li2022robust,li2021safe} is designed based on discrete-time models and schemes that exploit set-based computations, which distinguishes it from control Lyapunov/barrier functions which are most frequently based on continuous-time models and do not use set-based methods \cite{tee2009barrier,ames2016control}.
-The action governor was first developed for discrete-time linear models in \cite{li2020action} and then extended to piecewise-affine models with additive and parametric uncertainties in \cite{li2021robust} and \cite{li2022robust}.
+Inspired by the general idea of reference governors (RGs), the AG is a recently proposed scheme that enhances a nominal closed-loop system with the capability of strictly handling constraints \cite{li2020action,li2021robust}.
+Unlike the RG which is placed in front of a nominal controller and supervises the reference inputs to the closed-loop system \cite{garone2017reference,kolmanovsky2022protecting}, the AG is placed after the controller and supervises the control actions generated by the controller, adjusting unsafe actions to safe ones.
+An advantage of placing a supervisory scheme after the controller is that it allows for the nominal controller to be modified, such as through online learning, without requiring a redesign of the supervisory scheme \cite{li2021safereinforcementlearningusing}.
+The AGs in \cite{li2020action,li2021robust,li2021safereinforcementlearningusing} are designed based on discrete-time models and methods that exploit set-based computations.
+This distinguishes them from control Lyapunov/barrier functions, which are most frequently based on continuous-time models \cite{tee2009barrier,ames2016control} (although discrete-time formulations do exist \cite{zeng2021safety,xiong2022discrete}) and typically do not use set-based methods.
+The AG was first developed for discrete-time linear models in \cite{li2020action} and then extended to uncertain piecewise-affine models in~\cite{li2021robust}.